 Of the top performing facilities that use the reliability-centered maintenance approach, 45 % to 55 % primarily implement predictive approaches, 25 % to 35 % primarily implement preventive maintenance approaches, and < 10 % primarily implement reactive maintenance approaches.
 This implies that the appropriate maintenance program to maximize resilience varies based on the specific needs of a facility.
-For more details on predictive maintenance technologies and how to design a reliability-centered maintenance program, see Sullivan et al. (2010).
+For more details on predictive maintenance technologies and how to design a reliability-centered maintenance program, see Sullivan, Pugh, Melendez and Hunt (146).

-The remainder of this section will provide examples of maintenance programs based on case studies provided in Sullivan et al. (2010).
+The remainder of this section will provide examples of maintenance programs based on case studies provided in Sullivan, Pugh, Melendez and Hunt (146).